 A tremor goes through the earth.
 They can hear it, see the shockwave of it travel through the ocean…. but the island is untouched, the force parting around the tower like it’s not even there.
 Not a single stone tremors with its passing.

 Wally’s lip trembles, but after a moment he nods.

 “You… I… I didn’t know.”

 “I made you do it.”

 “You… m-made me…”

-His throat works, and Wallace squeezes his shoulder.
+Wallace squeezes his shoulder.
+It feels so thin under his hand.
 “Good man.”
 He stands.
 “Now get to work.”

 At just the right time, sometimes that’s all it takes to change the world… for a price.

 As Earth and Sea both raged, their war did wake the Sky